 Visitors with any questions about access for anyone with limited walking ability should contact the museum by telephone or by email.
 English is spoken.
 The museum's website is managed as part of the Arras Tourist Office website.

-The temperature underground is cool and it is recommended to wear a jacket or pullover.
+The temperature underground is cool (11C) and it is recommended to wear warm clothing for the tour.
 Photography is allowed.

 There are toilet facilities near the reception desk for museum visitors.

 Address: Rue Arthur Delétoille, 62000 ARRAS, France

 Telephone: (Arras Tourist Office) +33 (0)3 21 51 26 95

 Fax (Arras Tourist Office): +33 (0)3 21 71 07 34

 Website: (Arras Tourist Office website) www.explorearras.com Carriere-wellington/Wellington Quarry

 Wellington Quarry - la Carrière Wellington Location